carsonclarke570/Metacraft/README.md

 ### Building

-After cloning the repository and installing cmake and OpenGL:

-Create a build directory in the project, run CMake in that directory, run the generated Makefile, and execute the program
+Create a build directory in the project, run CMake in that directory, run the generated Makefile, and execute the program:
 ```
 mkdir build
 cd build